The New World of Same-Sex Marriage in California: Is Marriage and/or Domestic Partnership Right For You?

 3. Registering or marrying can raise many complex and new legal questions.

-Will a Canadian or Massachusetts marriage be valid in California, either for purposes of termination or awarding assets or spousal support?
-Probably yes!
+Will a Canadian or out-of-state marriage be valid in California, either for purposes of termination or awarding assets or spousal support?
+Yes!

 Four Options for California Couples